rails/rails/guides/source/association_basics.md

 WARNING: Automatic deletion of join models is direct, no destroy callbacks are triggered.

-To see this association in action let's create a physician and a couple of patients:
+To see this association in action, let's create a physician and a couple of patients:

 ```ruby
 @physician = Physician.create(name: "Eileen Uchitelle")